Skip to main content

 (1) For the value of the home to be excluded:

-(a) The home must be the individual's, the individual's spouse's, or the parents' with whom the eligible child is living principal place of residence; and
+(a) The home must be the principal place of residence of the individual, the individual's spouse, or a parent with whom the eligible child is living; and

-(b) The deed to the home must be in the individual's, individual's spouse's, or the eligible child's parents' name; or
+(b) The deed to the home must be in the name of the individual, the individual's spouse, or the name of the eligible child's parent; or

 (c) The home must be deeded to a revocable trust so long as the principal of the trust remains a resource of the individual or the individual's spouse.

-(2) The home is no longer considered to be the principal place of residence and shall be treated as a countable resource if the individual does not intend to return to the home.
+(2) The home is no longer considered to be the principal place of residence and shall be treated as a countable resource when the individual does not intend to return to the home.

-(3) A temporary absence from the home does not affect the principal place of residence exclusion so long as the individual provides a signed statement of his or her intentions to return to the home and has not established permanent residence elsewhere.
+(3) A temporary absence from the home does not affect the principal place of residence exclusion so long as the individual provides a signed statement of intent to return to the home and has not established permanent residence elsewhere.

-(4) If the individual leaves the home with no intentions of returning, the home remains an excluded resource for as long as:
+(4) When the individual leaves the home with no intent of returning, the home remains an excluded resource for as long as:

-(a) A spouse or dependent relative of the individual continues to live there while the individual is receiving long-term care services, in accordance with Chapter 5160:1-6 of the Administrative Code.
+(a) A spouse or dependent relative of the individual continues to live in the home while the individual is receiving long-term care services, in accordance with Chapter 5160:1-6 of the Administrative Code.

 (ii) Relative means: